blueyi/Download_bcz/README.md

 ```
 Then maybe you would like to run command line `Download.exe -d Total_tv.txt to download directly`

-4.Run command line `get_try_tv_url.exe word_list.txt exclude.txt` to get a predicted text file named of `Try_tv.txt`, which contain a list of word in word_list.txt and its tv url, but exclude the words in exclude.txt, the exclude.txt is an optional arrgument.eg:
+4.Run command line `get_try_tv_url_ex_word.exe word_list.txt exclude.txt` to get a predicted text file named of `Try_tv.txt`, which contain a list of word in word_list.txt and its tv url, but exclude the words in exclude.txt, the exclude.txt is an optional arrgument.eg:
 >word_list.txt

 ```